Cragady/jafl_test/README.md

 I'm going to have an interesting setup for the database structures.
 At least initially.
 At this stage, I will be using two different databases, in the future this project will work off of one database when I can create a proper database management system.

+I'm a huge fan of having a singular source of truth, but I don't want two different applications running migrations on the database until I have a better understanding on what's happening.
+Once I write some test MySQL scripts and play around with the migrations and feel comfortable with it, I'll merge the two different systems.

+One solution is to have the python api written around the database structure that is created with strapi, but I want a better solution than that.

 # Frontend

 The frontend is build on React, and will interact with `strappi` and the `python-flask api`.